oracle/odpi/doc/src/functions/dpiConn.rst

     bytes, which will be populated upon successful completion of this function.

+.. function:: int dpiConn_getIsHealthy(dpiConn *conn, int *isHealthy)

+    Returns the connection's health status.
+This function can be used to determine if a connection is useable after receiving an in-band notification, a FAN planned down notification or to detect dead connections.
+This function is most effectively used when the application is able to accept a new connection, for example before starting a new database request.
+Avoid use of this function when database requests are in progress.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection for which the status is to be checked.
+If the reference is NULL or invalid an error is returned.

+    **isHealthy** [OUT] -- a pointer to an integer defining whether the connection is healthy (1) or not (0), which will be populated upon successful completion of this function.

 .. function:: int dpiConn_getLTXID(dpiConn* conn, const char** value, \
         uint32_t* valueLength)